William D. Bloxham

 William Dunnington Bloxham (July 9, 1835 – March 15, 1911) was the 13th and 17th Governor of Florida in two non-consecutive terms.
 Prior to his first term as governor, he served in the Florida House of Representatives.
+He was a Democrat.

+His family had a plantation and he attended boarding schools in Virginia.
+He served in the Confederate army and opposed Reconstruction policies.
+As governor he sold off land for development.

 In between his terms as governor, he served as state Comptroller when Francis P. Fleming was Governor.
 Bloxham was only the second governor of Florida to be born in the state.

 Early life and career

 Bloxham was born on a plantation in Leon County, Florida, the son of William and Martha (Williams) Bloxham.
 His great-grandfather had migrated from England to manage George Washington's plantation and his grandfather endured adversity due to the War of 1812.
 His father was from Alexandria, Virginia, and moved to Leon County to run a plantation in 1825, becoming one of few white settlers in a Native American-dominated area.
 The elder William served in the Seminole Wars.
 Martha Bloxham was born in Twiggs County, Georgia, and moved to Florida as a child.

 The younger Bloxham went to county school in Florida before being sent to preparatory school in Virginia at age 13.
 For the next seven years, he attended Virginian schools, including Rappahannock Academy where his teachers included eventual U.S. Senator William Mahone.
 Bloxham graduated from The College of William & Mary in 1855 and acquired a law degree from the college.
 He was admitted to the Florida Bar but, when his health declined, he travelled to Europe and chose the more active life of a planter when he returned.
 In November 1856, he and Mary C. Davis travelled to her home city of Lynchburg, Virginia, to be married.

 Bloxham became interested in politics and actively campaigned for James Buchanan in the 1856 presidential election.
 In 1861, he was elected to the Florida House of Representatives without opposition.
 With the Civil War raging in 1862, Bloxham organized a company of infantry from Leon County which he commanded for the duration of the war.
 After the war, he staunchly opposed Reconstruction and, using his popularity as a speaker, was a leading voice among Florida Democrats.
-He served as a Presidential Elector for the Horatio Seymour/Francis Preston Blair, Jr. Democratic ticket in the 1868 election.
+He served as a Presidential Elector for the Horatio Seymour/Francis Preston Blair Jr. Democratic ticket in the 1868 election.